-The Education Review Office will recognise an Employee's ability in Te Reo Māori by payment of an allowance.
-The rate of the allowance is based on the level of certification given by the Māori Language Commission.
+The Education Review Office will recognise an Employee's ability in Te Reo Māori by payment of an allowance, as set out in the policy on Te Tui.

 9.0 RESTRUCTURING AND SURPLUS STAFFING PROVISIONS

 This section does not apply to Fixed Term Employees, with the exception of consultation and those employee protection provisions as required by legislation.